OJ Simpson a ‘completely free man’; parole ends in Nevada

 LAS VEGAS (AP) — O.J.
 Simpson is a free man.

 The 74-year-old former football hero and actor, acquitted California murder defendant and convicted Las Vegas armed robber was granted good behavior credits and discharged from parole effective Dec.
-1, a day after a hearing before the Nevada Board of Parole, Nevada State Police spokeswoman Kim Yoko Smith said Tuesday.
+1, Nevada State Police spokeswoman Kim Yoko Smith said Tuesday.

 “Mr. Simpson is a completely free man now,” said Malcolm LaVergne, Simpson’s lawyer in Las Vegas.

-Simpson declined an immediate interview, his attorney said, and LaVergne declined to talk about Simpson’s future plans, including whether he intends to remain in Nevada.
+Simpson declined an immediate interview, LaVergne said, and the attorney declined to talk about Simpson’s future plans, including whether he intends to remain in Nevada.

-He told parole officials before his release from prison on Oct.
-1, 2017, that he planned to move to Florida.
+Simpson had told parole officials before his Oct.
+1, 2017, release from prison that he planned to move to Florida.

 “Life is fine,” he told The Associated Press during a June 2019 interview.